RULES

 Three way ties are possible in the above Scores are not broken.

-The ID Dance Title Competition is a premier, standalone division that celebrates next-level soloists and exists in addition to Overall Awards.
 Being an ID Dance Titleholder represents far more than winning a competition — it signifies leadership, influence, and the ability to inspire others through artistry and integrity.
 Titleholders embody confidence, commitment to growth, and a strong inner presence that sets the standard both on and off the stage.
 These are the dancers our judges recognize as future leaders, selected for their excellence, authenticity, and undeniable impact.

 Beginning in 2026, ID Dance Competition is proud to introduce Dancer Bio Introductions as part of the Title Division performance experience.
 Prior to taking the stage, Title soloists will have a brief, intentional bio read by the Emcee, offering insight into what inspires them, what they value, or what dance means to them.